 Square's design ethic, especially in the Final Fantasy series, is being as cool as possible, which results in ludicrous designs like this.
 That's what defines the series.
 It's in no way tethered to reality, but still manages to create a compelling universe that you really care about and believe in.

 Japanese games are still unmatched when it comes to exaggerated, dramatic visual design, and long-time Square Enix artist Tetsuya Nomura is responsible for the majority of the series' most enduring designs, including this unlikely weapon.
 Like Metal Gear's Yoji Shinkawa, Nomura's designs are realised as intricate drawings before making it into the game.

-Yoshinori Kitase, director, Final Fantasy VIII: "What I wanted to put in the game was a little reality, and combine it with unreality.
+Yoshinori Kitase, director of Final Fantasy VIII, says: "What I wanted to put in the game was a little reality, and combine it with unreality.
 By showing it through the eyes of normal people, it makes the game more real.
 We left Nomura totally in charge of character design.
 The first illustration for the game was of Squall and his gunblade.
 We thought about what kind of world this character would exist in, and worked the story out from there."

 Next page: 10 more iconic video game designs